divyadhimaan/system-design-playground/design-problems/web-crawler/main.md

   ```
 - But the design goes beyond the simple algorithm and is highly dependent on the scale.

-> Q. What is the main purpose of tge crawler?
+> Q. What is the main purpose of tte crawler?
 Search engine indexing, data mining or something else?
 >
 > A. Search Engine Indexing